CloudTestDrive/learning-library/workshops/container-native-development/LabGuide200-Linux.md

 ```
 ### **STEP 5**: Download the OCI Terraform Provider

+ATTENTION!

+As of V3 of the Terraform provider, you do not need to manually install the provider yourself.
+Instead, it will be provisioned automatically through the "terraform init" command.

+**Below steps are only shown for people still running older versions.
+If you did a fresh install of the latest version of terraform, you can skipp below instructions and move to Step 6**

+---
+---

 - Download the **OCI Terraform Provider** from the [GitHub release page](https://github.com/oracle/terraform-provider-oci/releases/latest).
 Select the package for your operating system. **Note:** for **Mac** use a **darwin** version of the tar file.

   ![](images/200/59.png)